 As parents, we know that childhood immunisations are recommended following the National Childhood Immunisation Schedule.
 But what do they actually help with do and which vaccines are suitable for our child?

 Why Are Childhood Immunisations Important?

-Vaccinations protect your child from deadly diseases and keep other children safe by preventing the spread of dangerous diseases from child to child.
+Childhood immunisation consist of vaccinations that help protect your child from deadly diseases.
+This also keeps other children safe by preventing the spread of dangerous diseases from child to child.

 Vaccines are made from the same viruses that cause the disease in question.
 They are modified to be introduced into human bodies in their weakened or dead state.
 When your child receives a vaccine, his/her immune system gets activated and develops antibodies.
 These antibodies respond by destroying the infections or germs in the body, providing immunity from deadly diseases.

 In some cases, childhood immunisation may be delayed.
 Some of the possible conditions include:

 - If your baby weighs less than 2 kg

 - If your child has a high fever or is unwell

 - If your child is being treated for cancer (especially for live vaccines)

 - If your child has any disease that weakens the immune system